vand3rlinden/MDO-Azure-Automation/README.md

    > The default ExchangeOnlineManagement module installed from the PowerShell Gallery in Azure Automation is version 3.7.0, which has a [known issue](https://learn.microsoft.com/en-us/answers/questions/1840897/connect-exchangeonline-in-azure-automation-account) since 3.5.1.
 When you downgrade to ExchangeOnlineManagement 3.5.0, the scripts will work again.
 Please note that version 3.5.0 will be deployed in PowerShell runtime 5.1, so you’ll also need to create runbooks using the same runtime version.

-4. Launch PowerShell on your system and establish a connection with Microsoft Graph using the following scopes by executing.
+4. Launch PowerShell on your system and establish a connection with Microsoft Graph using the following scopes by executing:
 ```
 Connect-MgGraph -Scopes AppRoleAssignment.ReadWrite.All,Application.Read.All
 ```

 5. After establishing the connection, it's necessary to allocate Exchange Online application permissions to your automation account.
-Execute the following command.
+Execute the following command:
 ```
 $managedIdentityId = (Get-MgServicePrincipal -Filter "displayName eq 'YOUR-AUTOMATION-ACCOUNT'").Id
 $graphApp = Get-MgServicePrincipal -Filter "AppId eq '00000002-0000-0ff1-ce00-000000000000'" #AppId of Office 365 Exchange Online in all Enterprise Applications, always the same in each tenant.